gittad/CloudComputing2020SP_HNU/join_CloudComputing_forum.md

 ### step 2.
 Reply the email (content unlimited) that you will receive immediately.

-**[Description of step 2:]** If you have finished step 1, you will receive an email in a few seconds.
+**[Description of step 2]:** If you have finished step 1, you will receive an email in a few seconds.
 This email looks like this:

 <div align=center>

 ![rq_confirm_email](img/rq_confirm_email.png "the join request confirmation email")
 </div>

 This email is to confirm if you want to continue with your join request.
-Then, you should reply to this email or click the *Join This Group* link as shows below.
+Then, you should reply to this email or click on the *Join This Group* link as shows below.

 We suggest you to choose the first way (i.e. reply this email).
 If your choose the latter approach (i.e. click on the *Join This Group* link).
 You may get an error message like this: